This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing Value Added Business

 Value Added Business Revenues as a proportion of revenues has been steadily increasing and is expected to continue growing.
 This is because of increasing popularity of smartphones and greater usage of wireless Internet on mobile phones by users.
 The company has also taken promotion initiatives in line with these measures.
-Mobile Internet business is expected to show highest growth patterns.
+Mobile Internet business is expected to show highest growth .

 Increasing 4G adoption

 China Mobile launched its 4G services in January 2014, over a year ahead its smaller rivals China Unicom and China Telecom.
-The early-mover advantage allowed the carrier to add an unprecedented 300 million+ 4G users over the first two years of its campaign.
-The number should rise further, given that the carrier's 4G penetration stood at under 40% at the end of 2015.
+The early-mover advantage allowed the carrier to add an unprecedented 400 million+ 4G users over the first two and a half years of its campaign.
+The number should rise further, given that the carrier's 4G penetration stood at under 50% as of May 2016.
 A higher 4G user mix will allow the carrier to improve its ARPUs, while also helping margins, since 4G-LTE is more efficient at carrying data compared to 3G.

 How Does Trefis Modelling Work?